ivantohelpyou/pac-pages-download/README.md

+# Author's note

+Going through this [tutorial](https://learn.microsoft.com/en-us/power-pages/configure/power-platform-cli-tutorial ), I thought it would helpful to store the commands in a script.

+The next thing you know, I built a command-line utility to download a Power Pages site for local development.

+And because I also want to use [Portals Web API](https://learn.microsoft.com/en-us/power-pages/configure/web-api-overview#site-settings-for-the-web-api),  which requires adding Site Settings, I included that capability too.

+Ivan Schneider
+October 31, 2024

 # Pages Download Script

 This repository contains a script to download Power Pages content and create deployment profiles.
 The script is generalized to work with different environments and table names.